From Our Blog

 While many surgeons say no to resuming a running program after a total hip replacement, others say you can do so depending on the bone quality and the prosthetic materials used to replace the worn hip joint.
 In surgery, the damaged cartilage and bone are removed and replaced with metal, plastic or ceramic joint surfaces. […]

 Knee injuries are possibly the most common injury that runners experience.
 In fact, it is one of the most likely reasons to keep you from running.
-Knee pain can be a warning signal that you need to change something in your running regimen.
-For instance, your posture or the rate at which you are increasing […]
+In this guide, we’ll explore the common knee injuries that runners encounter, shedding light on these pesky pains that can disrupt your stride.
+Whether you’re a seasoned marathoner or […]

 Our Favorite Hiking Trails